AkashWorld/ISPC-Experiments/square_root/Readme.md

-Build prerequesites: g++, gcc, ispc, and python3.
+Build prerequesites: gcc, ispc, and python3.
 Ensure that all three of these are in the PATH environment variable<br />
 Build instruction:<br />
   make<br />
 To run the main progam, execute compute_square_root.run<br />